atrisovic/weather-panel.github.io/tutorial-content/content/working-with-data-product.md

 - are the data available at the resolution I need?
 - are biases reasonable for the variable and region of interest?

 The answers to the first two questions above are easily found on the website of each dataset.
 The third question is more complex - the [UCAR Climate Data Guide](https://climatedataguide.ucar.edu) introduced above is a good first place to look.
-A google scholar search of the form "[data product name] validation OR evaluation OR bias OR uncertainty" may be useful as well.
+A [Google Scholar](https://scholar.google.com/) search of the form `[data product name] validation OR evaluation OR bias OR uncertainty` may be useful as well.

 ## Getting Started with a Data Product: BEST and CHIRPS